 This course explores a variety of outdoor paddling sports that will introduce and refine paddling skills during three weekend day outings on local rivers and lakes.
 The students will be introduced to Stand up Paddling, Dragon boating and Canoeing with a focus on flat water skills, equipment knowledge, and safety.
 The rest of the semester is completed independently, with the guidance of the teacher, focusing on the student’s personal activity program that they have designed for themselves.

-Students gather and refine their best work into a professional graphic design portfolio that will showcase their skills.
+(Recommendation: Students should have completed all first and second-year program specific courses before taking this course.)
+Students gather and refine their best work into a professional graphic design portfolio, both in print and online, that will showcase their skills.
 Students will have the opportunity to refine their previous work and create new work for their portfolio.
 The goal of this course is for the student to develop a unique and diverse graphic design portfolio which will help them obtain employment or gain admission to another institution for continued studies.
+In this course students will also plan and produce a video portfolio presentation for the Program Exit Assessment (PEA).

 A key feature of the Graphic and Web Design program is the co-op component, where qualified students are eligible to be placed in two paid summer work terms.
 During your placement, you'll have the chance to improve and expand your graphic and web design skillset.
 Access to a professional setting provides our students with practical real-life work experience, greatly improving their employability.